Hanaffi/Reactypter/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

+1. Install Node.js and npm
-1. Fork the Project
+2. Fork & Clone the Project
+3. Run `npm install` in the root folder
+4. Run `npm start` - it should now parallel start different packages
+5. Now go to `packages/cli/dist` and run `node index.js serve` to launch the editor
+6. It will start on port 4005 by default
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+7. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+8. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+9. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+10. Open a Pull Request

 <!-- LICENSE -->